Leila Ouahabi: Manchester City

+In February 2024, she signed a two-year contract extension with Manchester City, keeping her at the club until the summer of 2026.

 International career

 Ouahabi has played for Spain's U19 national team.

 Ouahabi earned her first senior national team callup in February 2016 under newly appointed Spain coach Jorge Vilda.
 A month later, Ouahabi made her senior international debut for Spain on 4 March 2016, starting a 0–0 friendly draw with Romania in Mogoșoaia.

 In February 2017, Ouahabi was called up to the Spain squad for the 2017 Algarve Cup, her first call-up for a senior national team tournament.
 Her first international goal turned out to be the winning goal in the 2017 Algarve Cup final against Canada.

+On 20 May 2019, Ouahabi was called up to the Spain squad for the 2019 FIFA Women's World Cup.
 At the 2019 Women's World Cup Ouahabi started one group stage match, a 0–0 draw against China.
 The draw was enough to get them past the group stages for the first time in Spain's history where they would then face the United States in the Round of 16.
 Ouahabi started that Round of 16 match, where Spain had a convincing performance but lost 1–2 against the eventual tournament winners.
 She ended the tournament having played 180 minutes.

+Ouahabi was part of the Spain squad called up for the UEFA Women's Euro 2022.

+She was one of Las 15, a group of players who made themselves unavailable for international selection in September 2022 due to their dissatisfaction with head coach Jorge Vilda, and among the dozen who were not involved 11 months later as Spain won the World Cup.

+On 10 June 2025, Ouahabi was called up to the Spain squad for the UEFA Women's Euro 2025.